Double coffee

 Share

-"I'm not going to write about it.
-I'm not going to write about it.
-I'm not going to write about it."
+"I'm not going to write about that.
+I'm not going to write about that.
+I'm not going to write about that."
 That's what I told myself all week.
-Everybody's going to be talking about "it," people much smarter and more prepared than me, why would they want to read yet another column about it?
+Everyone will be talking about "that," people who are much smarter and more knowledgeable than me.
+Why would they want to read yet another column about it?

-But the elephant in the room is too big to miss.
+But the elephant in the room is too big to ignore.

-Yesterday I received a book that I bought on Amazon, taking advantage of the free shipping promotion.
-I was lucky enough to get it "like new", at a very discounted price, special edition not bound, but sewn.
+Yesterday, I received a book that I bought on Amazon, taking advantage of the free shipping promotion.
+I was lucky enough to get it "like new,"at a greatly reduced price, a special edition that is not bound but sewn.
 "Alexander Hamilton" by Ron Chernov.
-For those of you who don't know him, Hamilton is one of the founding fathers of the United States, face of the ten dollar bill, ideologue of the American financial system, one of the main promoters of the Constitution (as well as a delegate to the constitutional convention) of the North Country, among others.
-With apologies to the most purist historians, Hamilton's life inspired Lin Manuel Miranda to write the musical "Hamilton", a Broadway super hit, winner of eleven Tony Awards and the most successful play ever released (if you haven't seen it, it's on Disney+).
-From this one, I would like to highlight two parts that I think fit very well with the historical moment we are living in.
+For those of you who don't know him, Hamilton is one of the founding fathers of the United States, the face on the ten-dollar bill, the ideologist of the American financial system, one of the main promoters of the Constitution (as well as a delegate to the constitutional convention) of the northern country, among other things.
+With apologies to the most purist historians, Hamilton's life inspired Lin-Manuel Miranda to write the musical Hamilton, a Broadway smash hit, winner of eleven Tony Awards, and the most successful play ever staged (if you haven't seen it, it's on Disney+).
+From this, I would like to highlight two parts that I think are very well suited to the historical moment we are living in.

-The first, in the song "Non-Stop"[1], in a conversation between Aaron Burr and Hamilton, a few verses read as follows:
+The first, in the song "Non-Stop," in a conversation between Aaron Burr and Hamilton, some verses say the following:

 [HAMILTON] So is independence

 We have to start somewhere.
-And so we are starting.
-Over the weekend, through a democratic process, unprecedented in the world, we elected 155 Constituent Convention members (77 women and 78 men), who will be in charge of drafting the country's potential new constitution, which will have to be ratified in an exit plebiscite, with mandatory voting, once the new document is presented.
-We have already seen that these were not the results the market was expecting.
-But well, that's that.
-It is also not so clear to me that the vote the market expected was really something positive in the medium term, considering the context in which this very process originated, but let's leave that to people who know better.
+And so here we are, starting.
+Over the weekend, through a democratic process unprecedented in the world, we elected 155 constitutional convention delegates (77 women and 78 men), who will be responsible for drafting the country's potential new constitution, which must be ratified in a mandatory plebiscite once the new document is presented.
+We have already seen that these were not the results the market expected.
+But anyway, that's that.
+Nor am I entirely convinced that the vote the market expected was really something positive in the medium term, considering the context in which this process originated, but let's leave that to people who know more about it.
 For now, we have to start somewhere.

 Company screams in chaos